 What is a leap of faith?
 While it may be true that people use this phrase in different ways, it seems that there is one way in which it is generally used.
 For many, a “leap of faith” is a willingness to believe something even if they have their doubts about it.
 If something cannot be proven, a “leap of faith” is required to accept it.
 Again, not everyone will use this phrase in this way, but this is generally the way in which it is used.
 Therefore, this is the definition we will consider in this article.

 Faith is absolutely essential for salvation (Romans 5:1; Hebrews 11:6).
 However, God does not expect us to take a “leap of faith.”
-He expects us to be convinced in His existence, His word, and His promises.
+He expects us to be convinced of His existence, His word, and His promises.

 The Hebrew writer provides us with a definition of faith: “Now faith is the assurance of things hoped for, the conviction of things not seen” (Hebrews 11:1).
 Notice the terms he uses to describe faith — assurance and conviction.
 This is more than a wish.
 Faith is not believing something because we just want it to be true.
 Faith is believing what God has said because we are convinced that it is true.